 Whatever the reason, you don't have to go to uni if you don't want to.

 If you hold an offer for this year and decide you don't want to accept it, you'll need to contact the uni and tell them that you don't want to go.
-You should also update your application in Track so that UCAS knows that you aren't going to uni this year.
+You should also update your application in Track so that Ucas knows that you aren't going to uni this year.
 Remember if you do this you won't be able to use Clearing and so will not end up at university anywhere this year.

 If you've got a deferred place for next year and decide you no longer want it, you must tell the uni.
-Either fill in the AS12 slip to say that you won't be taking up your place, or contact UCAS by phone.
-Remember, you cannot reapply through UCAS while holding a deferred place.
+Either fill in the AS12 slip to say that you won't be taking up your place, or contact Ucas by phone.
+Remember, you cannot reapply through Ucas while holding a deferred place.
 If you want to apply for next year, you must drop this place and make a completely fresh application.

 If you don't currently hold an offer (for example if you missed your firm and insurance offers and they're not accepting you), you'll automatically be entered into Clearing.
 If you don't want to go into Clearing, you don't have to do anything.
 Just don't apply to anywhere through Clearing and you won't be going.

-If you want to officially withdraw from the UCAS process, you can do so.
-Simply use the withdraw button on UCAS Track, but be certain it is what you really do want to do.
+If you want to officially withdraw from the Ucas process, you can do so.
+Simply use the withdraw button on Ucas Track, but be certain it is what you really do want to do.

 Talk to your family and/or your teachers before making any big decisions – they have your best interests at heart, and sometimes just talking over your thoughts and feelings with someone can make things clearer.

-Think about reapplying to more realistic or just different universities for next year.
+You could also reapply to more realistic or just different universities for next year.

 If your offer has GCSE conditions